False Vacuum Decay in Rotating BTZ Spacetimes: Summary and Discussion

 In this paper, we have analysed vacuum decay in rotating BTZ BH spacetimes.
 In the computation, we have used the thin shell approximation and the Israel's junction condition to see the motion of the bubble wall.

 As a result, we found that the decay rate can be lower than that of the Coleman De Luccia Instanton.
-This result differs from the results for four-dimensional spacetimes shown in Refs.~\cite{Gregory:2013hja,Burda:2015yfa}.
-Although the reason for this difference is not clear, it could be a non-trivial dependence on the number of dimensions and/or the consequence of the mass gap specific to the BTZ BH solution\footnote{The 3-dimensional AdS spacetime corresponds to $M=-\frac{1}{8}$, $J=0$ in the BTZ metric, and it is not realized in a continuous limit of the BTZ spacetime. }.
-To see the dimensional dependence, analyses in higher dimensional BH spacetimes, such as the five-dimensional Myers-Perry spacetime~\cite{Myers:1986un}, maybe helpful.

 We found that the decay rate is a decreasing function of $M_-$ and takes the maximum value at the lowest possible value of $M_-$, which is the case of the static shell.
 This result is partially consistent with results in Refs.~\cite{Gregory:2013hja,Burda:2015yfa}.
 In these previous works, however, in relatively small $M_{+}$ cases, bubble nucleation with no BH remnant dominates the probability.
 This difference stems from the difference in the change of the BH mass through the bubble nucleation.
-In the previous works, the BH mass decreases with the nucleation.
-Therefore, there is no static shell configuration for sufficiently small $M_+$ in the cases treated in Refs.~\cite{Gregory:2013hja,Burda:2015yfa}.
+In the previous works, the BH mass can either increase or decrease with the nucleation, depending on the value of $M_+$.
+In particular, the black hole mass decreases for the small $M_+$ region and there is no static shell configuration for a sufficiently small $M_+$ in the cases treated in Refs.~\cite{Gregory:2013hja,Burda:2015yfa}.
 In our cases, on the other hand, the BH mass must increase through bubble nucleation, and we can always have a static shell configuration~(see App.~\ref{secD} for the non-existence of the transition to a spacetime without a BH remnant).